Feedback About wiseGEEK Login

 What is Hedonism?

-• Written By: Rebecca Partington
+By Rebecca Partington

-Hedonism is a philosophical system which holds that people are motivated primarily by the production of pleasure and happiness and the avoidance of pain.
+Hedonism is a philosophical system that holds that people are motivated primarily by the production of pleasure and happiness and the avoidance of pain.
 A person chooses his or her actions on the basis of how much pleasure and pain the actions will foreseeably cause.
 The word's origin is in hēdonismos, the Greek word for "delight."
-In the discussion of hedonism, pleasure and pain have broad meanings.
+In the discussion of this philosophy, pleasure and pain have broad meanings.
 Pleasure and pain refer, respectively, to all pleasurable or unpleasant feelings, experiences, states, things, properties, and events.

-There are a few different types of hedonism.
+There are a few different types of this system.
 Motivational hedonism asserts that only pleasure and pain motivate people to do or to not do things.
 Normative hedonism, however, asserts that only pleasure and all types of pleasure have worth, while only pain and all types of pain have no worth.
 Egoistic hedonists believe that the happiness of the individual is paramount, while altruistic hedonists feel the happiness of all people is the most important.

-Utilitarianism is similar to hedonism because it asserts that a person should choose his or her actions according to what is best for all people.
+Utilitarianism is a similar philosophy because it asserts that a person should choose his or her actions according to what is best for all people.
 In other words, a person should try to cause the most possible happiness for the most people possible.
 Most modern hedonists try to bring about pleasure, and they generally feel that the best way to do this is to make people more equal by providing more personal freedoms.

 While we all enjoy pleasure in life, we have to realize that this philosophy is incredibly inconsistent.
 If you seek pleasure your entire life, you're going to come to what some have called the "hedonistic paradox."
 That is, if the hedonist fails to achieve the measure of pleasure that he seeks, he experiences frustration, which is painful.
 The more we seek pleasure and fail to achieve it, the more we bring pain into our lives.